Electromagnetism 2 - Fall 2021

 This course is the second semester of electricity and magnetism at the undergraduate physics level.
-Time enters our theory of electromagnetic fields and we arrive at Maxwell's equations—the complete classical theory of electromagnetism.
-The arrival happens pretty early in the term, and the bulk of our work will be to study electromagnetic waves and radiation, culminating in a discussion of the special theory of relativity.
+Time enters the theory of electromagnetic fields and we arrive at Maxwell's equations, the complete classical theory of electromagnetism.
+The arrival happens pretty early in the term, and the bulk of our work will be to study electromagnetic waves and radiation.